Skip to content

 continueCompletion

-Controls whether later parser features should still be processed.
-Return false when the first matching feature should stop the pipeline.
+Controls whether later parser features are still processed.

 Common override patterns